New Online Understanding Reasonable Force Course

-As you may have seen we will be launching our New and Updated ‘Understanding Reasonable Force Course very soon now that will plug a knowledge-gap in the industry.
+As you may have seen we have launched our New Online ‘Understanding Reasonable Force’ Course that will plug a much needed knowledge-gap in the industry.

-The problem is that currently there are trainers, managers and inspectors in various industry sectors who are either expected to train, manage, provide guidance on, investigate and even discipline staff who use physical force in the workplace.
+In the workplace there are people who are either expected to train, manage, provide guidance on, investigate and even discipline staff who use physical force in the workplace.

 Yet a very high percentage of these people have not received any competent training or qualifications in that specific area of expertise.

 And if you are one of these people I have a solution for you here: https://urf.nfps.info/urf

 The reason this solution is important is because if you are not competent that leaves you and/or your employer open to a legal challenge if a wrong.